Nuevo Laredo: Modern period

 A shortage of natural gas led to blackouts in Texas and along the border during the February 13–17, 2021 North American winter storm.
 Millions on both sides of the border were left without gas or electricity, heat or running water.
 Factories and restaurants were forced to close, and people lost their jobs.
 Mayor Enrique Rivas Cuéllar called upon the population not to panic.

-Also, as of February 19, 2021, Nuevo Laredo reported 4,714 cases of COVID-19.
+As of February 19, 2021, Nuevo Laredo reported 4,714 cases of COVID-19.

 Drug-related violence

 As a border town, Nuevo Laredo is known for its turf war in which drug cartels compete for control of the drug trade into the United States.
-Nuevo Laredo is a lucrative drug corridor because of the large volume of trucks that pass through the area, and the multiple exploitable ports of entry.
+Nuevo Laredo is a lucrative drug corridor.
+A large number of trucks pass through the area.
+There are multiple exploitable ports of entry.